colin-walker/blog-In/README.md

 (b)log-In uses PHP sessions to manage logging in.
 If not logged in the (b)log-In link top-right goes to the login page, entering the correct credentials creates a random hash of the admin password which is valid ONLY for that browser session.
 Closing the browser or logging in via another browser/device invalidates any existing session.

 When logged in, if no posts exists for that day a 'new post' form will be displayed.
-Posts can be published immediately or saved as drafts – draft will be indicated by the word 'DRAFT' ahead of the post content, clicking this word switches that post to edit mode.
+Posts can be published immediately or saved as drafts (see below) – draft will be indicated by the word 'DRAFT' ahead of the post content, clicking this word switches that post to edit mode.
 Once a posts has been published on that day the form is hidden and new posts can be added by clicking/tapping the floating '+' toggle in the top-right corner of the page.
 This toggle also places the blog in 'edit' mode where existing posts can be modified or deleted using the icons visible by each.

 Media uploads are handled using an iframe above the post form which can be toggled using the picture icon by the Post button.